 With the ability to bring out the inherent, muted flavours in food, salt is added to most recipes — including sweets — to smooth everything out.
 Without it, home cooking can be bland and unappetizing, but getting in the habit of adding too much salt to foods is linked to high blood pressure and cardiovascular irregularities.
 While definitely less health-threatening, large amounts of salt can cause water retention, making your pants feel a bit snugger and leaving your skin looking dehydrated.
-However, salt is necessary for our bodies to function correctly, maintaining normal heart rhythm and nerve function — without it, serious complications can arise.
+However, salt is necessary for our bodies to function correctly, maintaining normal heart rhythm and nerve function — without it, complications arise.

 How Much Salt Should I Eat Per Day?